david thompson painting

 • How many layers of paint do you need for new drywall?

-After the seams are taped and finished, we recommend applying two coats of premium paint to create an even finish.
+Once the seams are taped and finished, we recommend applying two coats of high-quality paint for a smooth, even finish.

 Textured Wall Spraying